TonyRipa/PlaceValue/README.md

 PlaceValueRatio
 ------------------
 <i>PlaceValueRatio</i> is a PlaceValue data-type reminiscent of rational numbers.
 It is a ratio of 2 WholePlaceValues.
 For example, 1/11 is stored as a pair 1,11.
 11/1 is stored as a pair 11,1.
-Multiplication yields 1/1.
+Multiplication occurs element-wise yielding 11,11.
+Results are automatically simplified via euclid's algorithm 1,1.
+Finally text rendering yields 1/1.
 PlaceValueRatio avoids round off errors that regular PlaceValue does not.
 For example, for PlaceValue 1/11 = 0.1<s>1</s>1<s>1</s>... but 11 * 0.1<s>1</s>1<s>1</s>... = 1.00001 .

 Polynomial
 -------------